 Raw cacao butter

-• Soluble fiber: This type of fiber helps you feel full longer, which can prevent you from overeating, as well as hindering the breakdown and digestion of dietary cholesterol, which may help normalize your cholesterol levels.
-It also helps slow down the rate of carb digestion, which may control blood sugar spikes.
+• Soluble fiber — This type of fiber helps you feel full longer, which can prevent you from overeating.
+It also hinders the breakdown and digestion of dietary cholesterol, which may help normalize your cholesterol levels.
+Additionally, it helps slow the rate of carb digestion, which may control blood sugar spikes.

 Leafy vegetables are great sources of fiber (as well as various nutrients and antioxidants), such as:

-It’s important that you strictly consume the vegetables recommended above, as they are low in carbohydrates.
-Starchy vegetables such as potatoes,23 sweet potatoes,24 corn25 and artichokes26 are high in carbohydrates, making them unfit for the ketogenic diet.
+It's important that you strictly consume the vegetables recommended above, as they are low in carbohydrates.
+Starchy vegetables such as potatoes,22 sweet potatoes,23 corn24 and artichokes25 are high in carbohydrates, making them unfit for the ketogenic diet.

 Real nuts, which come from trees, are great for helping you meet your fat requirements.
 They also make for great keto-friendly snacks if you suddenly feel the need for a quick bite.
 There are several healthy options to choose, such as:

-• Macadamia: Out of all nuts, macadamia nuts have the highest fat and low protein and carb content.
+• Macadamia — Out of all nuts, macadamia nuts have the highest fat, with low protein and carb content.
 They're also rich in other nutrients such as manganese, thiamin and magnesium.

 As for beverages, there are several you can choose from.
 The most important is high-quality filtered water, but you may also drink organic black coffee (without any sweeteners or milk), which is rich in antioxidants.
 Coconut milk can be consumed, as well as herbal teas because they are rich in various antioxidants and nutrients.